zazukoians/zz2h/README.md

 This projects provides a  bundle to render resources served by Clerezza using RDF2h templates.

+## Getting the source

+Use the `--recursive`option when cloning the repo to make sure you also get submodules.

 ## Compiling

 You need Apache Maven and Java 8.
 Compile with: